Couple dancing on a rock in the ocean smiling

 Rebuild emotional attunement (responsiveness)

-Practice “soft startups”: calm tone, stating a need without blame, inviting response.
+Practice “gentle startups”: calm tone, key soft words that allow others to calibrate to the conversation, stating a need without blame, shame, or guilt, inviting collaborative responses.

 Increase transparency (honesty)